zenvia/zenvia-openapi-spec/spec/tags/subscriptions.md

 * **REJECTED**: The message sent by your business failed to be sent to the provider's server.
 * **DELIVERED**: The message sent by your business was delivered to the user's device.
 * **NOT_DELIVERED**: The message sent by your business failed to be sent to the user's device.
 The reason for the failure will be included in the <code>causes</code> field.
 * **READ**: The message sent by your business was read by the user.
-This status might not be sent, since it is dependant on the channel and on the user's device configuration.
+This status might not be sent, since it depends on the channel and on the user's device configuration.
 <br><br>

 ### Description field